LouisMazel/maz-ui/apps/docs/src/composables/use-idle-timeout.md

   <br />
   <br />

-  <p class="maz-text-warning">Wait 5 seconds without any actions to see the dialog popup</p>
+  <p class="maz:text-warning">Wait 5 seconds without any actions to see the dialog popup</p>

 <template #code>